-International litigation funder Vannin Capital (Vannin) is investigating a potential class action against Davantage Group Pty Ltd (trading as National Warranty Company) on behalf of persons or entities who acquired extended warranty products from National Warranty Company (NWC).
-NWC is a wholly owned subsidiary of ASX listed McMillan Shakespeare Limited (ASX:MMS).
+International litigation funder Vannin Capital (Vannin) has agreed to fund a class action proceeding against Davantage Group Pty Ltd (trading as National Warranty Company) (Davantage) in the Federal Court of Australia on behalf of persons or entities who acquired discretionary risk products issued by Davantage during the period July 2013 to May 2015.
+Davantage is a wholly owned subsidiary of Presidian Holdings Pty Ltd (Presidian) which was acquired by ASX listed McMillan Shakespeare Limited (ASX:MMS) in February 2015.

-Vannin Capital is one of the world´s largest and pre-eminent litigation funders.
-It has staff in London, Paris, Washington DC, Sydney and Melbourne.
-Vannin is presently funding legal claims where the damages claimed are well into the billions of dollars.
+Vannin Capital is one of the world's largest and pre-eminent litigation funders.
+It has staff in London, Jersey, Paris, Washington, New York, Sydney, Melbourne and Bonn.
+Vannin is presently funding claims worth billions of dollars.

-From about 2011 to 2015, NWC has provided extended warranty products for second hand passenger vehicles and for commercial equipment (eg, trucks, forklifts and buses).
-Most warranties were sold to the customer by the dealer at the time they bought the vehicle or equipment.
+From 1 July 2013 to 28 May 2015, Davantage issued discretionary risk products for second hand vehicles including cars, caravans, motorhomes and watercraft.
+Most warranty products were issued to the customer by the vehicle dealer at the time they purchased the vehicle.

-The warranties were often issued under the product name of “Sentinel” and purported to provide an extension of the cover under the original equipment manufacturer´s warranty for an agreed period (typically a few years).
+The warranties were often issued under the product name of “Sentinel Warranty” and purported to reduce the financial impact of unexpected mechanical or electrical failure to the vehicle by providing parts and labour cover on covered components for an agreed period (typically a few years).

-Our investigations show that the amount of premium paid for the warranty products ranged from a few hundred dollars up to a few thousand dollars, depending on the features of the extended warranty product selected.
+Our investigations show that the amount of premium paid for the warranty products ranged from a few hundred dollars up to a few thousand dollars, depending on the features of the warranty product selected and the period of the warranty.

-However, each extended warranty contained numerous wide exclusions from cover, such as in relation to wear and tear and certain of the components (eg, transmissions) only being covered up to fixed, low monetary limits.
+However, each warranty contained numerous exclusions from cover, such as in relation to wear and tear, and fixed monetary limits for the cover of certain components (eg, transmissions).

-Most significantly, even if a claim was otherwise within the terms and conditions of the warranty, NWC retained an “absolute discretion” as to whether they would pay the claim.
+Most significantly, even if a claim was otherwise within the terms and conditions of the warranty product, NWC retained a discretion as to whether they would pay any claim, and if so, what amount.